jacomyal/sigma.js/plugins/sigma.layout.forceAtlas2/README.md

 * **easing** *string* : if specified, ease the transition between nodes positions if background is `true`.
 The duration is specified by the Sigma settings `animationsTime`.

 ## Notes
 1. *Barnes-Hut* optimizations are disabled for the time being.
 We need time to develop a low-level version of the optimization in order to scale efficiently.

+## Usage

+### Infinite layout

-2. The layout won't stop by itself unless *autoStop* is true, so if you want it to stop, you have to trigger it explicitely.
+By default, the layout won't stop by itself, so if you want it to stop, you have to trigger it explicitely.
+Use it for a full control on the layout process.

+### Automatic layout

+Set the *autoStop* option to `true` to let the layout stop automatically when it reaches a "reasonnably good readability" as fast as possible.

+The nodes positions are updated on screen at each iteration of the algorithm.
+You may set *background* to `true` to apply the nodes positions when the layout is complete.
+It will speed up the layout process and avoid the "seasick" feeling.
+Once the layout is complete, you may animate the transition between nodes positions with an *easing* function (see [sigma.utils.easing](../../src/utils/sigma.utils.js)).